6 things you shouldn’t rush postpartum

 There are similar rules for swimming.
 Though swimming is a great, low-impact activity to help you ease back into movement postpartum, most doctors say to wait four to six weeks before going for a swim.
 This allows your lochia, the vaginal discharge after birth, to completely taper off so you can avoid infection.
 This process usually begins around a week after childbirth.
 And if you’ve had a C-section, it may take closer to around three weeks before it’s recommended to swim again.

 We know that the postpartum period can be challenging, but you’re not alone.
 You may not feel like yourself yet, but in time, you’ll get there.
 As always, remember to take things at your own pace.
-You know your body best, and when in doubt, you can consult your IBCLC and doctor with any questions.
+You know your body best, and when in doubt, you can consult your IBCLC during an insurance-covered consultation, often in the privacy of your own home.